intersystems-community/PythonGateway/Gateway.md

 `ExecuteFunction` method from `isc.py.Main` class.
 Signature:
 - `function` - name of function to invoke.
 Can be nested, i.e. `random.randint`
 - `variable` - name of python variable to write result to.
-- `positionalArguments` - positional argumets for Python function.
+- `positionalArguments` - positional arguments for Python function.
 Can be one of:
    + `$lb(val1, val2, ..., valN)`
    + `%Collection.AbstractIterator` object
    + JSON array
-- `keywordArguments` - keyword argumets for Python function.
+- `keywordArguments` - keyword arguments for Python function.
 Can be one of:
    + `$lb($lb(name1, val1), $lb(name2, val2), ..., $lb(nameN, valN))`
    + `%Collection.AbstractArray` object
    + flat JSON object